 GG: Because I haven’t been out of the country yet, my travel experiences and influences that come along with those have been pretty limited.
 One of my favorite places that I’ve been to so far is Hawaii; it’s such a beautiful place and I would definitely consider living there for sometime.
 I get extremely motivated.
 I have a lot of visions for my future.
 It’s good that there aren’t that many distractions out there to develop unhealthy habits like there are in larger cities.

 “I think a lot of kids get caught up in praising these unrealistic lives where you’re living in a mansion making TikToks all day thinking you’re going to become extremely wealthy off of that.”Gage Gomez

 MB: You’re in college on a PreMed track.
 I think that’s interesting because a lot of people think being an influencer is an end all be all.
 In a way you’re promoting higher education and challenging your followers to keep learning.
 Is that something you’ve thought about?

 GG: Yes, absolutely.
 That has been my narrative from day one.
 Being an influencer is not the end all be all.
 I truly do believe in higher education or some sort of education if it pertains to your goals in life, of course.
 Being a PreMed student was always my number one priority before anything else.
 Social media is a tool that I use to amplify my outlook on how you can be successful doing both, and how you don’t have to drop out.

-I think a lot of kids get caught up in praising these unrealistic lives where you’re living in a mansion making TikToks all day thinking you’re going to become extremely wealthy off of that.
-That being said, it can be done but you need someone who’s been through it to help you capitalize on the opportunity before it’s too late which is a short window.
+A lot of kids get caught up in praising these unrealistic lives.
+Lives where you’re living in a mansion making TikToks all day thinking you are going to become extremely wealthy off of that.
+It can be done, but you need someone who has been through it to help capitalize on the opportunity before it’s too late.
+It’s a short window.